Question: Where are you located?

 Question: Will you deliver?

-On occasion, we will deliver your order.
+Yes, we will deliver your order.
 Any home deliveries will be charged an additional $5 delivery fee inside the Dothan city limits.
 Any outside of the city up to a 20 mile radius, will be charged a rate of .50 cents per mile round trip.

 Example: (If you live 20 miles outside of the city limits, you will pay a delivery fee of $20 for the additional 40 miles)